Roma-jpg/ENCDEC/README.md

   -k KEY, --key KEY     Key file path
   -e EXTENSIONS [EXTENSIONS ...], --extensions EXTENSIONS [EXTENSIONS ...]
-                        List of file extensions to encrypt
+                        List of file extensions to encrypt -GK, --generate-keyfile
+                        Generate a new key and save it to keyfile.key

 ```